 The U.S. Army’s modern-day Special Forces Groups — there are five Active Duty (1st, 3rd, 5th, 7th, and 10th) and two National Guard (19th and 20th) — and the Canadian Special Operations Regiment (CSOR) trace their lineage back to the SSF.
 The location where the SSF’s deactivation ceremony took place, a village in Southern France named Menton, has become ingrained in the history of its SOF descendants.

 In the memorial service that began the Menton Week’s events, Colonel Owen Ray, the Commander of the 1st SFG, said “This week is a celebration but also a reminder and reflection of our culture and values, as our forbearers in the First Special Service Force and the Office of Strategic Services.
 We are and remain relentless, professional and seek excellence in all we do.”

-The CSOR specialises in Special Reconnaissance (SR) and Direct Action (DA) missions.
-Alongside the Joint Task Force 2 (JTF-2), which specialises in counterterrorism and is the Canadian equivalent of the Delta Force; the 427 Special Operations Aviation Squadron; and the Joint Incident Response Unit, which specialises in chemical, biological, radiological and nuclear (CBRN) warfare.
+The CSOR specializes in Special Reconnaissance (SR) and Direct Action (DA) missions.
+The Canadian Special Operations Command (CANSOFCOM) is comprised of: CSOR; the Joint Task Force 2 (JTF-2), which specializes in counterterrorism and is the Canadian equivalent of the Delta Force; the 427 Special Operations Aviation Squadron; and the Joint Incident Response Unit, which specializes in chemical, biological, radiological and nuclear (CBRN) warfare.

 Canadian SOF units were some of the first troops on the ground in Afghanistan following the 9/11 attacks.

 You must become a subscriber or login to view or post comments on this article.